chef/chef-oss-practices/communication/saying-no.md

 **Pull Request is not right for the project at this time**

-Sometimes a pull request will take a project in a direction that the owners do not wish it to, or add something to the project before the project is ready to take on the responsibilty of maintaining it.
+Sometimes a pull request will take a project in a direction that the owners do not wish it to, or add something to the project before the project is ready to take on the responsibility of maintaining it.
 These are some of the most difficult cases to deal with, but again it's crucial to acknowledge the effort that went into the pull request when saying no - it's also crucial to show empathy and respect not just for the person who opened the pull request but also for the person's work.

 ```
 Thank you for submitting this pull request!